 Staff should exercise the same professional standards when using email to communicate with parents as they would when communicating by telephone or letter.
-Parents will be encouraged to make initial contact through the office email address.
+Parents will be encouraged to make initial contact through the office email address and then exchange messages with pastoral and curriculum leaders as appropriate.
 On occasions the teachers may feel it is in the best interest of the student to email parents directly.
-It is good practice for teachers to copy email messages to parents to relevant SLT members.
+In such cases, parents and teachers will be able to keep a record of the communication.
+It is good practice for teachers to copy email messages to parents to relevant pastoral and curriculum leaders.